LukeAskew/gulp-fabricate/README.md

 # gulp-fabricate

-> A gulp plugin for fabricating pages using Handlebars, JSON, and front-matter.
+> A gulp plugin for fabricating pages using Handlebars, JSON, and front matter.

 Turn this: